Stephen Welsh: Club career

 Welsh began his career in the youth sides at Celtic, stepping up to their development side in 2017, and in March 2018, signed a contract with the club until 2020.
 Alongside fixtures in the SPFL Development League, he featured for the team in the Scottish Challenge Cup.

 On 29 August 2019, Welsh moved on a season-long loan to Scottish Championship club Greenock Morton.
 He was recalled by Celtic during January 2020.
 He made his first team debut for Celtic on 2 February 2020, in a 4–1 win away to Hamilton Academical.

 On 6 February 2021, Welsh scored the first senior goal of his career with a header from a David Turnbull corner in the opening minutes of a 2–1 league win against Motherwell.
 On 13 April 2021, he signed a new contract with Celtic that is due to run until 2025.
 On 9 December 2021, Welsh scored an early header against La Liga side Real Betis in a UEFA Europa League match where Celtic won 3–2 at Celtic Park in their last group-stage game in the competition that season.

 On 31 July 2022, Welsh scored the first goal in Celtic's 2022–23 Scottish Premiership opener against Aberdeen in a 2–0 home win.
 On 10 January 2022, it was reported that Serie A side Udinese had made a loan offer with an option to purchase attached for Welsh, which Celtic chose to reject.

-In the summer transfer window, Ligue 1 side Toulouse made an approach for Welsh.
-However, Celtic remained uninterested in selling the player as manager Ange Postecoglou seen him as being part of first-team plans.
+Ligue 1 side Toulouse made an approach for Welsh during the 2022 summer transfer window.
+However, Celtic remained uninterested in selling the player as manager Ange Postecoglou saw him as being part of first-team plans.

+On 18 August 2023, Welsh signed a new four-year contract with Celtic, keeping him at the club until 2027.
+During the summer transfer window in 2024, Celtic knocked back a bid for Welsh from Belgian Pro League side Mechelen.

+On 9 January 2025, after Mechelen inquired about Welsh for a second time, he moved on loan to the Belgian club for the remainder of the 2024–25 season.

+On 1 September 2025 Stephen Welsh joined Scottish Premiership club Motherwell on a season long loan deal.